codatio/codat-docs/docs/expenses/configure-customer.md

 ## Overview

-When implementing your Sync for Expenses solution, you need to create your SMB customer as a [company](../terms/company) in Codat before registering their accounting platform as a connection.You can do that when the customer starts interacting with your application.
+When implementing your Sync for Expenses solution, you need to create your SMB customer as a [company](../terms/company) in Codat before registering their accounting platform as a connection.
+You can do that when the customer starts interacting with your application.

 Next, you will connect the company to a data source via one of our integrations.
 With Sync for Expenses, each company will have two data connections: one to the SMB's accounting platform, and another one - to the partner expense integration, i.e. your application.